Camino Frances accommodation

-The Camino Frances offers a range of accommodation options, the most popular being a pilgrim hostel (in Spanish albergue/refugio/hospital de peregrinos, or in French auberge).
-Alternative accommodation options include private hostels (albergue turistico), hostals, rural houses (casa rurales), campsites, and hotels.
+The Camino Frances offers a range of accommodation options, the most popular being a hostel (in Spanish albergue/refugio or in French auberge).
+Alternative accommodation options include hostals, rural houses (casa rurales), campsites, and hotels.
 In larger towns and cities there are options to cater for every budget and comfort level.
-An overview of the types of accommodation is available below.

-The traditional place to stay on the Camino is a pilgrim hostel/albergue i.e. a hostel geared or exclusive pilgrims.
-There are two types of pilgrim hostel, public and private.
+The traditional place to stay on the Camino is a hostel, more commonly referred to as an albergue.
+There are two types of albergue, public and private.

 Public albergues

-Public albergues are exclusive to pilgrims and only admit those with a Pilgrim Record (credencial) who are walking, cycling, or horse-riding the Camino.
-Pilgrim hostels are a budget accommodation option; some run on a donation basis while others range in price from €10-25 per night.
+Public albergues are exclusive to pilgrims i.e., they only admit people with a pilgrim record* (credencial) who are walking, cycling, or horse-riding the Camino.
+A public albergue is a low cost accommodation option; some run on a donation basis while others range in price from €10-25 per night.
+A public albergue may also be referred to as a hospital de peregrinos.

-Public albergues are often basic places to stay and generally comprise of large mixed gender dormitory style rooms with bunkbeds and shared bathroom facilities.
-They may also offer communal kitchen, dining, and lounge areas.
-The quality varies with some offering a basic mattress on the floor while other newer properties may provide a small number of private rooms.
+Public albergues often comprise of large mixed gender dormitory style rooms and shared bathroom facilities.
+They may also offer a communal kitchen, dining, and lounge area.
+The quality of public albergues varies; some provide basic offerings such as a mattress on the floor.
 Some properties also permit animals.

 Good to know...